Preschool Enrollment Remains Below Pre-Pandemic Levels, While Uneven Access and Quality Persist

 A younng child plays at a table with a train of magnetic wooden numbers

-As children across the country settle into the new school year, a concerning national trend is taking shape: Over 50% of America’s preschool-age kids are not in school, and this statistic is growing, according to researchers.
+As children across the country settle into the new school year, a concerning national trend remains true: Over 50% of America’s preschool-age kids are not in school, and enrollment remains below pre-pandemic figures, according to researchers.

 Early education programs are invaluable in preparing children for elementary school.
 Such programs are associated with improved academic achievement and emotional and physical health.
 Preschool also plays a key role in reducing academic and health disparities by socioeconomic status and race.
-Yet, high-quality early childhood education is inaccessible to many Americans — especially low-income kids and children of color.
+Yet, access to high-quality early childhood education is limited for many Americans — especially low-income kids, children of color, those with English as a second language and children with disabilities.
+Further, while Head Start and the expansion of state-funded programs in recent decades have substantially improved preschool access, many children (particularly 3‑year-olds) continue to be left out.

 The Latest Findings on Preschool Enrollment

-More than half (54%) of the nation’s 3- to 4‑year-olds were not in preschool, according to data from 20172021 presented in the 2023 KIDS COUNT® Data Book.
-The share of young kids who didn’t attend any preschool program — representing 4.4 million kids — has increased by one percentage point since 20122016.
-In addition, preschool enrollment for kids ages 3 to 6 dropped off substantially from 2019 to 2021, and this dip was statistically significant in 42 states and the District of Columbia.
+More than half (54%) of the nation’s 3- to 4‑year-olds were not in preschool during 20182022, according to the KIDS COUNT® Data Center.
+The share of young kids who didn’t attend any preschool program — representing 4.3 million kids — has increased by two percentage points since 20132017, consistent with other findings that preschool enrollment remains below pre-pandemic levels.

-Contributing to this challenge is the fact that very few states offer free, public preschool programs starting at age 3.
-America’s child care system is also chronically underfunded, and this issue is exacerbated by widespread staffing shortages in the early childhood education field.
+Contributing to this challenge is the fact that very few states offer free, public preschool programs starting at age 3, and only a handful meet minimum quality standards.
+America’s early education and child care systems are also chronically underfunded, and this issue is exacerbated by widespread staffing shortages in the field.

 Explaining the Terms: Preschool, Early Childhood Education and Child Care

-The KIDS COUNT Data Center defines preschool” as educational experiences offered in a group or class setting prior to kindergarten.
-Children in private homes that primarily provide custodial care are not included in this snapshot while children enrolled in programs sponsored by federal, state or local agencies — including Head Start programs — are considered in preschool.
+The data in this snapshot is based on a narrower definition of preschool.
+The KIDS COUNT Data Center defines“preschool” as educational experiences offered in a group or class setting prior to kindergarten, including public or private programs.
+Children in private homes that primarily provide custodial care are not included.

-The umbrella term early childhood education” (ECE), describes a variety of developmentally appropriate care and educational programs offered from birth to kindergarten.
-High-quality ECE is culturally responsive and promotes social and emotional learning, physical health and cognitive development.
-ECE can be offered in a number of settings, including schools, child care facilities and faith-based institutions.
+The umbrella term“early childhood education” (ECE) describes a variety of developmentally appropriate care and educational programs offered from birth to kindergarten, including preschool.
+ECE can be offered in a number of settings, such as homes, schools, child care facilities and faith-based institutions.

 Child care” describes a spectrum of care that starts with infant care and includes comprehensive ECE programs.
 This care may be center-based or family home-based and delivered formally or informally.
 School-aged programming that is offered before school or after school is also considered child care.

-The KIDS COUNT Data Center tracked preschool enrollment by family income level each year for nearly 15 years — from 2005 to 2019 — and the findings are abundantly clear: Children from low-income families are less likely to access preschool compared to kids from higher-income families.
-Over the entire period, about 60% of low-income kids did not attend preschool while only 46% of higher-income kids missed out on this opportunity.
+The KIDS COUNT Data Center tracked preschool enrollment by family income level for more than 15 years — from 2005 to 2022 — and the findings are abundantly clear: Children from low-income families are less likely to access preschool compared to kids from higher-income families.
+Over the entire period, approximately 60% of low-income kids did not attend preschool, while only 45% to 50% of higher-income kids missed out on this opportunity.

-These findings echo a large body of research demonstrating that low-income children have less access to high-quality early learning programs and face more barriers to academic achievement in general.
-Other groups facing similar barriers include children of color, English-language learners and children with disabilities.
+These findings echo a large body of research demonstrating that children with socioeconomic disadvantages have less access to high-quality early learning programs and face more barriers to academic achievement in general.
+Other groups facing similar barriers include children of color, immigrant children, English-language learners and children with disabilities.
+Access to early education also varies depending on where children live.

 Additional Preschool Enrollment Findings by Race and Location